-Why all libraries should offer online language learning opportunities Posted by Transparent Language on Jan 8, 2018 in Language Learning, Language News, libraries
+Why all libraries should offer online language learning opportunities Posted by Transparent Language on Jan 8, 2018 in For Libraries

 At Transparent Language, we are firm believers that every language learner should have a library card.
 But what should every library have for language learners?